 We just moved into the neighborhood-we haven’t explored yet.
 Now we know, walk onto 106th St, cross Broadway, and there it is-a sweet little park with trees and benches and a statue of a woman who dips her toes into a fountain.

 I’ve seen her before this day, but I missed what was engraved in gold behind her.
 It reads:

 In Memory of Isidor and Ida Straus.
 Lovely and Pleasant Were they in their Lives.
 And in Their Death They Were Not Divided.
 Book 11 Samuel 1:23

-When the Titanic sank, the men, even the wealthiest, even Isador Straus, helped to get the women and children into the life boats first.
-Mrs. Ida Straus refused to leave her husband’s side and gave her place on the life boat along with her fur coat to her maid, Ellen Bird.
-Mrs. Straus is quoted as saying to her husband, ‘We have lived together for many years.
-Where you go, I go.’
+When the Titanic sank, the men-even the wealthiest, even Isador Straus-helped get the women and children into the life boats first.
+Mrs. Ida Straus refused to leave her husband’s side and gave her place on the life boat-along with her fur coat-to her maid, Ellen Bird.
+Mrs. Straus is quoted as saying to her husband, “We have lived together for many years.
+Where you go, I go.”
 What a refreshing and romantic reminder of what life was like before the Real Housewives franchise.

-Nonetheless, they were last seen sitting in deck chairs, holding hands until the ship went down.
+Nonetheless, they were last seen in deck chairs, holding hands until the ship went down.

-About a year after their deaths, their house on 105th and Broadway (a very rural area 100 years ago) was sold and torn down to build the apartment building that stands there today.
+About a year after their deaths, their house on 105th and Broadway-a rural area then-was sold, torn down and replaced with the apartment building still there today.

-On the ground level of that very apartment building is our very favorite neighborhood restaurant, Henry’s.
+On the ground level of that building is our very favorite neighborhood restaurant, Henry’s.